Icinga/icingaweb2-module-director/doc/03-Automation.md

 Please note that the charset is required and MUST be `utf8`.

 Next you need to tell the Director to use this database resource.
-Create it's `config.ini` with the only required setting:
+Create its `config.ini` with the only required setting:

 ```ini
 [db]